Bhobthefloofer/Bhobthefloofer.github.io/README.md

 - You can now open index.html in your brower

-- You may also access it directly through the link provided above.
+- You may also access it directly through the link provided below.

 # Usage
 - To access and use the website, you can either use localhost, or use the deployed link